How many times have you heard the phrase, “I was just trying to help.” Ironically, I think that might be the least helpful thing we can say.

 Christine Carter, Ph.D., Senior Fellow at the Greater Good Science Center says:

-“Research shows that learning positive conflict resolution brings loads of benefits to kids, boosting their academic performance and increasing their self-confidence and self-esteem.
-It has also been linked to increased achievement, higher-level reasoning, and creative problem solving.”
+“Research shows that learning positive conflict resolution brings loads of benefits to kids, boosting their academic performance and increasing their self-confidence and self-esteem.”

-In their book Nurture Shock, authors Po Bronson & Ashley Merryman say:
+In their book Nurture Shock, authors Po Bronson & Ashley Merryman say this about the avoidance of conflict in human development:

 “In taking our marital arguments upstairs to avoid exposing the children to strife, we accidentally deprived them of chances to witness how two people who care about each other can work out their differences in a calm and reasoned way.”